jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-When you dance, your purpose is not to get to a certain place on the floor.
-It's to enjoy each step along the way.
+If it turns out that there is a God, I don't think that he's evil.
+But the worst that you can say about him is that basically he's an underachiever.
-- Wayne Dyer
+- Woody Allen

-Updated on: [12/3/2022]
+Updated on: [12/4/2022]
 <!-- #quoteEnd -->
 </pre>